medaka0213/DynamoDB-SingleTable/readme.rst

 Usage
 -----

-need ¡ÈQurey¡É object for CRUD;
+need â€œQureyâ€ object for CRUD;
 ``query.model(foo).create or search or update or delete``

 .. code:: python